 - Use a banana instead of an apple and add crunchy bits

-- Remove the seeds from fresh dates, stuff with nut butter and add a sprinkle of salt.
+- Remove the seeds from fresh dates, stuff them with nut butter and add a sprinkle of salt.
 Wow!

 Yoghurt with oats and seeds

 Add some plain oats or seeds (linseeds, sunflower, chia etc) or nuts for added fibre.
-This will help you stay fuller and help with digestion. -Choose a natural Greek, full-fat version with probiotics as opposed to simply ‘live cultures’.
-Add fresh fruit or a squeeze of honey instead of buying sweetened and flavoured versions
+This will help you stay fuller and help with digestion.

 Most yoghurts come portion sized already so they are easy to snack on.
 I am a big fan of yoghurt as it’s a delicious, real food way to get calcium, protein, and probiotics.

 Blend a handful of nuts, then add a frozen banana and blitz.
 You can get fancy and add nut butter, vanilla essence and/or cacao.
+Click here for my favourite recipe (along with hundreds of other free, deliciously simple and healthy recipes).

 This easy to make healthy snack idea is one of my favourites at the moment as it’s easy to make and tastes like real ice cream.
 I like to buy fruit in bulk when it’s ‘rescued’ or sold in bulk, freeze it and make it into nice-cream.
 Berries and mango work so well!